New Lotus Type 66: limited edition retro race car debuts at Monterey Car Week

-Although the iconic British brand never made it in the Can-Am race series, it did have plans for a car in the late sixties (which would have likely been called the Type 66) to compete in the championship.
-This new Lotus Advanced Performance project reimagines many classic Can-Am cues for the modern era.
+The British brand never made it to the Can-Am race series, but it did have plans for a car in the late sixties (which would have probably been called the Lotus Type 66) to compete in the championship.
+This new Lotus Advanced Performance project reimagines many classic Can-Am cues that would have appeared on that race car for the modern era.

-Lotus Advanced Performance also plans to provide a range of other services in addition to halo projects such as its debut machine teased in the image above.
-The offshoot will produce limited-edition versions of Lotus’s production cars alongside offering a broad range customisation options.
+The Lotus Advanced Performance special projects department plans to provide a range of other services in addition to halo projects such as the Type 66.
+The offshoot will produce limited-edition versions of Lotus’s production cars alongside a broad range customisation options for standard cars.
 LAP will also put on experience days, such as tours of the company’s new £100million Hethel production facility.

 Want the latest car news in your inbox?
 Sign up to the free Auto Express email newsletter...